 My degree hangs proudly in my laundry room.
 Why the laundry room?
 Well, partly because I think it is a funny play on what many believe is the quality of work my philosophy degree has prepared me for.
 But at the same time, it’s a reminder to myself that even while I’m doing the most mundane of chores, my mind is still working on bigger, badder stuff.

 I love salad.
 The crunch, the colors, the unbridled creativity involved in making plants reach their amazing potential.
 A big plate of vegetables also makes me feel good inside.
 Nourished.
 But in the colder months?
-Not so much.
+Salad is not so appealing.
 I want something to warm me up!
 While soup often stands in for salads for me when I want something veg-heavy, there are times when I want to eat something with a fork instead.

 Enter the concept of the hot salad.
 I first saw this idea on TikTok and was captivated by the thought of making a warm salad.
 And I don’t mean the 1980s version of the “wilted” spinach salad or the more recent travesty of the grilled romaine salad (yuck).
 I mean an honest to god salad, but, you know, heated up so it’s not cold anymore.